 The good news is you can!
-Even though Google doesn’t have its own fax service, you can use third-party solutions that let you fax from the comfort of your computer, directly from your Gmail window.
-This new way of faxing has proven to be extremely popular because it is simple, fast and you don’t need any type of additional equipment.
+Even though Google doesn’t have its own fax service, you can use third-party solutions that let you fax from Gmail in just a few easy-to-follow steps.
+This new way of faxing has proven to be extremely popular because it is simple, fast and you don’t need any type of additional equipment like a fax machine or phone line.

 - A Gmail address from where you will be sending and receiving faxes online.
 You can use any Gmail address you have, but if you want to be more efficient when faxing, it’s a better idea to create a new one.